ShawnBeasleyOTRS/doc-installation/content/updating.rst

    otrs> /opt/otrs/bin/Cron.sh start
    otrs> /opt/otrs/bin/otrs.WebServer.pl

-OTRS comes with example systemd configuration files that can be used to make sure that the OTRS Daemon and web server are started automatically after the system starts.
+OTRS comes with example systemd configuration files that can be used to make sure that the OTRS daemon and web server are started automatically after the system starts.

 .. code-block:: bash